 Skip to main content

-When we chose to plug in our ear phones and listen to music... are we actively seeking to hear music or are we seeking to be plugged-out?
+When we choose to plug in our ear phones and listen to music, are we actively seeking to hear music or are we seeking to be plugged-out?
 To get some 'space,' some 'time out?'
 To avoid making conversation, to avoid feelings of discomfort or loneliness.

 However, if what you are doing is plugging-out, then you are avoiding something, falsely creating a space or pleasure or disengaging with your reality, with your here and now.
-And in plugging-out you risk not dealing with or engaging with your real world or the real people in it.
+The danger with plugging-out is that you risk not dealing with or engaging with your real world or the real people in it.

 And once you identify why you are plugging-out decide what you want to do about it, and maybe chose to be totally unplugged a little more often.